david1312/fullstack-waitlistmanager/README.md

         ```bash
         npm run cypress:open
         ```
-   - **Note**: Ensure the backend service is running before performing the tests.
+   - **Note**: Ensure the backend service is running before performing the end to end testing.

-### **Extra: Architecture Decisions**

-For more detailed explanations of the architecture decisions made for this project, please refer to the separate [ARCHITECTURE.md](./ARCHITECTURE.md) document included in this repository.